Jako/LangSuggest/README.md

 language context, when the current context does not contain a browser accepted language.

-The content of the popup/bar and other settings cold be changed by the system settings in the langsuggest namespace.
+The content of the popup/bar and other settings can be changed by the system settings in the langsuggest namespace.

 ## Installation